Maximum computing power in a rugged transportable chassis

 “Many computer users would be amazed at the diversity of processor offerings from Intel.”

-When comparing between the i5, i7, and Xeon there are a few key aspects that you need to be aware of.
-Each of these processors have pro’s and con’s depending on the applications they will be used in, your budget, etc.
+When comparing the i5, i7, and Xeon there are a few key aspects that you need to be aware of.
+Each of these processors has pro’s and con’s depending on the applications they will be used in, your budget, etc.

 Update: i9-9900K has been released.
 It’s an odd naming convention as it does not have the extra PCIe lanes or memory addressing capability of the other i9’s.
 It’s really an 8 core i7.
-Headline feature is a Turbo boost on up to two cores only to 5GHz.
+The headline feature is a Turbo boost on up to two cores only to 5GHz.

 PCI Express, PCIe or Peripheral Component Interconnect Express, can be a somewhat complicated computer specification.
 When your computer first boots, PCIe is what determines the devices that are attached or plugged in to the motherboard.
 It identifies the links between each device, creating a traffic map and negotiates the width of each link.
 This identification of devices and connections uses the same protocol as PCI, so no changes were required when changing from PCI to PCIe in either software or operating systems.

 A PCIe connection consists of one or more (up to sixteen, at the moment) data-transmission lanes, connected serially.
 Each lane consists of two pairs of wires, one for transmitting and one for receiving.
 There are 1, 4, 8 or 16 lanes in a single PCIe slot – denoted as x1, x4, x8, or x16.
 This is the difference between PCI connections which are parallel (32-bit or 64-bit bidirectional parallel bus) and PCIe which is basically a serial version of PCI.